stephengold/SkyControl/README.md

  5. Add the `Heart` class jar:
     + Click on the "Add JAR/Folder" button.
     + Navigate to the download folder.
-    + Select the "SkyControl-0.9.26.jar" file.
+    + Select the "Heart-6.0.0.jar" file.
     + Click on the "Open" button.
  6. (optional) Add jars for javadoc and sources:
     + Click on the "Edit" button.
     + Click on the "Browse..." button to the right of "Javadoc:"
-    + Select the "SkyControl-0.9.26-javadoc.jar" file.
+    + Select the "Heart-6.0.0-javadoc.jar" file.
     + Click on the "Open" button.
     + Click on the "Browse..." button to the right of "Sources:"
-    + Select the "SkyControl-0.9.26-sources.jar" file.
+    + Select the "Heart-6.0.0-sources.jar" file.
     + Click on the "Open" button again.
     + Click on the "OK" button to close the "Edit Jar Reference" dialog.
- 7. Similarly, add the `Heart` jar(s).
+ 7. Similarly, add the `SkyControl` jar(s).
  8. Click on the "OK" button to exit the "Project Properties" dialog.

 [Jump to table of contents](#toc)